 Predefined policies like disk encryption, firewall settings, and multi-factor authentication are applied automatically.
 This uniformity significantly reduces the risk of data breaches and ensures compliance, even when teams are globally dispersed.

 Growing remote teams often struggle with scaling their IT operations.
 Zero-touch deployment is designed for scale.
 Whether you’re onboarding five people or fifty across different regions, the process remains the same.
-There’s no need to warehouse devices for configuration or fly hardware between locations.
+There’s no need to warehouse technology equipment for remote work for configuration or fly it between locations.
 This also enables fast pivots, like deploying temporary setups for contractors or setting up new offices in different cities, without logistical headaches.

 Zero-touch IT deployment is the new standard.
 It allows businesses to equip remote teams quickly, securely, and without the typical headaches of manual setup.
 It simplifies IT processes, reduces downtime, and supports fast-growing teams across the globe.